 - 1) Local conditions will determine the type and extent of thrust blocking to be used.
 Obtain approval from Calgary Parks Water Management for the base method (i.e. concrete, rebar or a combination of the former) before proceeding. - 2) All PVC gasket pipes will require concrete thrust blocks.
-Concrete will be Class B as per Calgary Roads' Standard Specifications Roads Construction.
+Concrete will be Class B as per The City of Calgary's Roads Construction Standard Specifications.